whitemike889/app-maven-plugin/USER_GUIDE.md

 | `stagingDirectory`      | The directory to which to stage the application. |

 ##### Deploy
-The `deploy` configuration has some Flexible environment only parameters that are not listed here and will just be ignored.
+The `deploy` configuration has some `app.yaml` based project only parameters that are not listed here and will just be ignored.
 The `deploy` configuration has the following parameters: